eclipsesource/theia-cloud-lab/README.md

 ### Next.js Telemetry

 Run this command in root folder of the project to opt-out of Next.js telemetry: `npx next telemetry disable`

+### Prisma

+Prisma is a set of tools for working with databases in a modern, type-safe way.
+It is designed to be a replacement for traditional ORMs (Object-Relational Mappers) and provides a simple and intuitive API for interacting with databases.

+To reflect changes in your model to the database run this command: `npx prisma db push`

+### MongoDB Atlas

+MongoDB Atlas is a cloud-based database service that is provided by MongoDB.
+To connect the database please change the .env file and set connection url as indicated in MongoDB Atlas.